July 10, 2019

 How We Can Help

-Our team is here to assist you through this change now so you can avoid the stress of a last-minute time crunch.
-You can count on our team to help get your revenue recognition processes up to date at email@example.com.
+You can count on us to assist you through this change now so you can avoid the stress of a last-minute time crunch.
+Talk with a member of our team, or contact Christina at email@example.com or 209-527-4220 to discuss this topic further.